GoHypernet/hypernet-protocol/README.md

 Next: We're going to add in the framework for payment channels.

-## Payment/State Channel Resources
+## Payment/State Channel Overview

-### Nitro Framework
+### Nitro Framework Resources

 [ForceMove.sol](https://protocol.statechannels.org/docs/contract-devs/force-move) - implementation of the ForceMove protocol, which allows state channels to be adjudicated and finalized

-[ForceMoveApp.sol](https://protocol.statechannels.org/docs/contract-api/natspec/forcemoveapp) - interface requiring children to implement a `validTransition` function, defining the state machine of a ForceMove state channel dApp
+**[ForceMoveApp.sol]**(https://protocol.statechannels.org/docs/contract-api/natspec/forcemoveapp) - interface requiring children to implement a `validTransition` function, defining the state machine of a ForceMove state channel dApp.
+This one is important!
+More on this below.

+**[Outcome.sol]**(https://github.com/statechannels/statechannels/blob/master/packages/nitro-protocol/contracts/Outcome.sol) - library containing utilities for state channel outcomes!
+It's very important to know how this works.

 [TrivialApp.sol](https://protocol.statechannels.org/docs/contract-api/natspec/trivialapp) - example app implementing ForceMove; all possible state transitions are valid